Getting Started

 The order of the elements in the array matches the order of the pages in the document.

-All response objects have this property, regardless of the number of pages.
+property, regardless of the number of pages.

-Single page documents will have a single entry.
+Single-page documents will have a single entry.

 resp.pages.forEach((page) => {